-Yin Yoga is a different style to the yoga we practice in my other classes, the most obvious difference being that it is led at a much slower and more mindful pace.
+Yin Yoga is led at a much slower and more mindful pace than Hatha Yoga.
 To read about Yin Yoga in more depth please click here to read an article I wrote about Yin Yoga on my website.

 A yin yoga practice focuses primarily on seated and supine and/or prone postures (i.e. laying on your back or your front) and is therefore an incredibly low impact practice.
 Postures are held for longer than in a Hatha Yoga practice with much more emphasis on deep stretching and release thus focusing more on flexibility.
 Yin Yoga is not concerned with the strength or balance that is associated with a Hatha Yoga practice – if you want to include building strength or improving balance then my Hatha Yoga classes would be more suitable.